 What is WiFi?

 The term “WiFi” refers to the wireless networks available in restaurants, coffee shops, airports, hotels, trains, airplanes, etc. Some cities now also offer free WiFi everywhere.
 When you use WiFi you don’t have to worry about runaway costs or using up all the data included in your plan while abroad.
 Always look for places that offer free WiFi when you need to check something on the internet, or want to use social media or MMS to stay in touch with the grandkids.

 Watch out for “Data roaming” abroad

-If your plan includes data, your smartphone will automatically update apps and email via so-called “Data roaming” – data traffic via cellular networks that can become very expensive when abroad.
+If your plan includes data, your smartphone will automatically update apps and email via “Data roaming” – data traffic via cellular networks that can become very expensive if you are abroad.
 To avoid costly surprises you should always make sure that this is switched off when travelling abroad:

 • In the menu on your smartphone, choose "Set" or “Settings” (depending on your phone model)